Using tomorrow’s technology today

 This program interprets smart grid data and alerts engineers back at the diagnostic center of issues customers aren’t aware of, allowing us to proactively fix the issue and avoid customer interruptions.
 Think of it as an EKG, which lets doctors find a heart problem before the patient knows there is one.

 Automated Smart Switches.
 If you look closely, you’ll notice these intelligent devices perched up high on the power poles.
-FPL has installed more than 63,000 of these and will continue installing thousands more.
+FPL has installed more than 80,000 of these and will continue installing thousands more.
 This technology helps keep the power on and minimize the amount of people affected, if an outage occurs.
 The best thing about the smart technology in these switches is that it works remotely – allowing the switches to operate on their own to automatically reroute, or start and stop the flow of electricity if they sense a disturbance on the power line.
 For example, common causes of power flickers – momentary power interruptions that last less than one minute – are tree branches or palm fronds that touch overhead power lines.
 These smart devices sense when that happens and automatically reroute or turn power off, isolating the problem so fewer people experience the outage.
 When the vegetation is cleared or the disturbance is gone, the switch automatically turns the power back on.
-Thanks to these smart switches, we have been able to avoid more than 4.6 million customer interruptions since 2011.
+Thanks to these smart switches, we have been able to avoid millions customer interruptions since 2011.

 Fault Current Indicators.
 The same way cars have indicators that inform drivers when the car needs a tune-up or oil change, energy companies use tools that let them know when and where work is needed on the energy grid.
 A fault current indicator (FCI) is a smart device that delivers real-time information about the energy grid to crews who use the data to identify the location and nature of a problem.
 With these devices, crews are remotely and quickly directed to a more precise location of a trouble spot – a function that used to be manual and time consuming.
 Getting to the right place faster means crews can work more efficiently.
 For the customer, it means more affordable and reliable energy service.
 You can think of a fault current indicator like a health and fitness tracker many people wear on their wrists today.
 The FCI essentially tracks the health of the system and delivers information crews use to intercept a problem before it becomes an outage.